 This can be a tough one, and isn’t always something you can control, but where you can, travel in the morning or the evening to avoid the hottest part of the day.

 If you’re travelling for any extended period of time, be sure to pack some cold drinks, and stop regularly to top up on fluids.

-If you’re in the market for a new car seat, keep an eye out for products with the Active Fabric logo on them.
+If you’re in the market for a new car seat, keep an eye out for products with the Active Bamboo logo on them.
 Active Bamboo is a high performance, premium quality bamboo charcoal fabric.
 The gently woven yarn wicks away moisture, keeping your child cool and dry.